A guide to business protection

 - Premiums will not attract tax relief.

-- Plan proceeds will generally be received free of tax as a capital receipt.
+- Plan proceeds are generally received free of tax as a capital receipt.

 - As mentioned above, a charge to income tax under the Pre-Owned Asset Tax (POAT) legislation may arise where an own life plan is written under trust.
 This is because the settlor of the trust is usually also included as a discretionary beneficiary of the trust.
 Accordingly, where the plan pays out on critical illness or terminal illness and the funds continue to be held in trust, a charge to income tax could arise under POAT.